In this drug factsheet:DIN (Drug Identification Number)

 Steps to use the medication:

-- Before injecting enoxaparin, wash your hands and the area of skin where you will inject.
+- Before injecting enoxaparin, wash your hands and clean the area of skin where you will inject with an alcohol swab.
 Do not rub the area to be injected.
 Only use the injection if the solution appears clear and colourless or pale yellow.

 - Lie down and pinch a fold of skin (usually in the lower abdomen at least 5 cm away from your belly button and out towards the sides) between your finger and thumb.
 Choose a different place of the lower abdomen for each injection.

-- Push the entire needle vertically into the skin and then press down on the syringe plunger to inject the medication.
-Make sure you are holding the skin the entire time you are injecting the needle and pressing down on the syringe plunger.
+- Push the entire needle vertically into the skin in one smooth quick motion, and then press down on the syringe plunger to inject the medication.
+Make sure you are holding the skin fold the entire time you are injecting the needle and pressing down on the syringe plunger.

 - After giving the injection, remove the needle from your skin.
+A protective sleeve will automatically cover the needle.
 Use an alcohol swab to apply light pressure to the injection area for several seconds.
 Do not rub the site afterwards.

 - Dispose of the syringe and needle safely (using a sharps container).
 Each syringe is for single use only.